sveawebpay/php-integration/README.md

  * the QueryOrderResponse->numberedOrderRows attribute contains the order rows, but
  * note that if the order has been modified after creation these may not be accurate.
  *
- * Then use either creditInvoiceOrderRows(), creditCardOrderRows() or
- * creditDirectBankOrderRows() to get a request object, which ever matches the
+ * Then use deliverInvoiceOrderRows() or deliver CardOrderRows to get a request object,
- * payment method used in the original order.
+ * which ever matches the payment method used in the original order. deliverCardOrderRows
+ * Calculates the correct amount to deliver from supplied order rows and when followed by a
+ * a ->doRequest() call performs a LowerTransaction followed by a ConfirmTransaction.
+Note
+ * that the card transaction must have status AUTHORIZED at Svea in order to be delivered.
  *
  * Calling doRequest() on the request object will send the request to Svea and
  * return either a CreditOrderRowsResponse or a CreditTransactionResponse.